GOOGLE EARTH, PEPSI MOON

 SWS image

-The Sentient World Simulation (SWS) grew out of the Synthetic Environment for Analysis and Simulation (SEAS), a sophisticated strategic planning tool developed by Purdue University on behalf of Fortune 500 companies.
-SEAS devours huge quantities of data from any source it can — economic indicators, climactic events, census data, breaking news — in order to run strategic simulations for 62 countries.
+The ‘Sentient World Simulation’ (SWS) grew out of the Synthetic Environment for Analysis and Simulation (SEAS), a sophisticated strategic planning tool developed by Purdue University on behalf of Fortune 500 companies.
+SEAS devours huge quantities of data from any source it can — economic indicators, climactic events, census data, breaking news — in order to run strategic simulations for sixty-two countries.
 The model of each country constitutes about five million nodes representing, for example, hospitals, mosques, pipelines, organisations and people.

 In 2004 SEAS was absorbed by the ever-expanding Revolution in Military Affairs — war being just another business model, after all.
 The US Joint Forces Command was interested in its potential to simulate ‘the non-kinetic aspects of combat, things like the diplomatic, economic, political, infrastructure and social issues’.
 It was evaluated by JFCOM’s Joint Concept Development and Experimentation unit during ‘Breaking Point’, an ‘environment-shaping war game’ and adopted for its ability to ‘move us from the current situation where everyone comes together and sits around a table discussing what they would do, to a situation where they actually play in the simulation and their actions have consequences.’

-JFCOM had already commissioned a second-generation synthetic environment subsuming all other maps and models, including something called the Synthetic Psychological Environment (SPE).
-In 2006 the founder and the Director of SEAS Laboratory, Dr. Alok Chaturvedi, outlined his vision for its development.
+In 2006 JFCOM-J9 used SEAS to game warfare scenarios for Baghdad in 2015.
+In April 2007 another country was added — The Homeland itself — when JFCOM-J9 began working with Homeland Security and multinational forces on a second-generation synthetic environment subsuming all other maps and models, including something called the Synthetic Psychological Environment (SPE).
+In 2006 the founder and the Director of SEAS Laboratory, Dr. Alok Chaturvedi, had outlined his vision for its development.
 The Sentient World Simulation (SWS) would be a ‘society’ of simulations, perpetually constructing and configuring new models and modifying existing ones, and incorporating these changes into the continuously running synthetic world.

 “Modeling and simulation quickly becomes out of sync with new events, the emergence of new forces, and newly proposed theories.
 The goal of the Sentient World Simulation (SWS) is to build a synthetic mirror of the real world with automated continuous calibration with respect to current real-world information, such as major events, opinion polls, demographic statistics, economic reports, and shifts in trends.
 The ability of a synthetic model of the real world to sense, adapt, and react to real events distinguishes SWS from the traditional approach of constructing a simulation to illustrate a phenomena [sic].
 Behaviors emerge in the SWS mirror world and are observed much as they are observed in the real world.
 Basing the synthetic world in theory in a manner that is unbiased to specific outcomes offers a unique environment in which to develop, test, and prove new perspectives.
-SWS consists of components capable of capturing new events as they occur anywhere in the world, focus on any local area of the synthetic world offers sufficient detail.
-In other words, the set of models that make up the synthetic environment encompass the behavior of individuals, organizations, institutions, infrastructures and geographies while simultaneously capturing the trends emerging from the interaction among entities as well as between entities and the environment.
+SWS consists of components capable of capturing new events as they occur anywhere in the world… In other words, the set of models that make up the synthetic environment encompass the behavior of individuals, organizations, institutions, infrastructures and geographies while simultaneously capturing the trends emerging from the interaction among entities as well as between entities and the environment.
 The multi-granularity detail provides a means for inserting new models of any temporal and spatial scales, or for incorporating user-supplied data at any level of granularity.
-Therefore, SWS can be continuously enriched and refined as new information becomes available.”
+Therefore, SWS can be continuously enriched and refined as new information becomes available.” — Dr. Alok Chaturvedi: Sentient World Simulation (SWS): A Continuously Running Model of the Real World.
+Concept Paper, version 2.0.
+22 August 2006

-Researchers will first design new types of agents along with the DNA and memory these types of agents will have using the design interfaces of the Integrated Development Environment (IDE).
-The design interfaces also allow the DNA and memory of existing agent types to be modified.
+In the same paper Chaturvedi devotes considerable space to the design and testing of “new types of agents along with the DNA and memory these types of agents will have using the design interfaces of the Integrated Development Environment (IDE).
+The design interfaces also allow the DNA and memory of existing agent types to be modified.”

-After creating new agent types, IDE is used to configure the population makeup of the new agents in the synthetic environment.
-After the creation of new agents, researchers use Just-in-time Modeling Environment (JIME) to create and modify the behaviors of agents.
 Agent behaviors can be mathematical models based on variables that the agents sense from the environment or can be described procedurally using a workflow engine, a customizable system composed of states, transitions, and messages.
 The behaviors describe how agents interact with their environment and other fellow agents.

 It’s easy enough to imagine how the DNA of every person on the planet could be acquired — by nasal swabs in a global pandemic, for instance — but their memories?
 Surely that’s impossible.